Academic and Administrative Program Director: Bohdan Hoshovsky

 Goals and Objectives

-The Bachelor of Science in Business and Technology Management (BTM) Program is anchored on certain overarching themes, including:
+The Bachelor of Science in Business and Technology Management (BTM) Program is a STEM program.
+It is anchored on certain overarching themes, including:

 - Achieving prowess through innovation, technology management and entrepreneurship.